seauch/Transformers_Hungery_Hippos/README.md

 The H3 project proposes SSMs as an alternative to attention.
 Unlike attention mechanisms, SSMs are well-suited for efficiently handling continuous sequential data, especially in fields like time series analysis and control systems, without the same computational overhead.
 By implementing SSMs, the H3 project seeks to preserve the language modeling capabilities of transformers while significantly reducing computational costs.

+## Motivation

+We aim to expand the context length of our model.
+However, increasing it twofold—for example, from 32k to 64k tokens—is not simply twice as expensive; it’s actually four times as costly

+### Why?
+In a transformer model, each token in the context window doesn’t operate independently—it "pays attention" to all other tokens to understand relationships and context.
+This means each token must connect with every other token in the window, creating a dense network of interactions that grows with the number of tokens.
+Doubling the number of tokens doesn’t just double these interactions; it quadruples them.
+For instance, increasing the tokens from 4 to 8 results in interactions jumping from 16 to 64, thereby quadrupling the processing cost.
+This exponential increase in interactions is what drives up computational costs significantly as we expand context length.

+## What is being changed?